jbenninghoff/cluster-validation/README.md

 Complete Pre-Installation Checks
 --------------------------------
-When all subsystem tests have passed and met expectations, there is an example install script in the pre-install folder that can be modified and used for a scripted install.
+When all subsystem tests have passed and met expectations, there is an example install script in the pre-install folder that can be modified and used for a scripted install by experienced users.
 Otherwise, follow the instructions from the http://doc.mapr.com web site for cluster installation.

 Post Installation tests
 --------------------------------